 Airlines made all kinds of service cuts during the pandemic.
 In many situations they started as a temporary measure, but became permanent.
-It’s nice to see that Austrian Airlines plans to bring back one of the best parts of its inflight service.
+It’s nice to see that Austrian Airlines plans to bring back one of the best parts of its inflight service — the inflight chefs.

 Austrian Airlines has historically had by far the best business class soft product of any Lufthansa Group airline.
 The airline has exceptional catering from DO & CO, and pre-pandemic the airline had “flying chefs.”
 These were cut during the pandemic, but will be making a comeback.

-As noted by reader Klaus, Austrian Airlines is currently hiring inflight chefs, and plans to bring back the concept as of the summer of 2023.
-These chefs exclusively fly on long haul routes and work in business class.
+Austrian Airlines has been hiring inflight chefs in recent months, which will exclusively fly on long haul routes and work in business class.

 Officially the requirements to be hired for this are fairly limited.
 The airline is looking for candidates with experience as a professional chef, who are fluent in German and English.
 However, there are no explicit experience requirements beyond that.